How to Become a Counsellor in Australia: Complete Guide [2026]

 How long does it take to become a counsellor?

 With a Diploma of Counselling, you can qualify in 12–18 months studying online at your own pace.
 A bachelor’s degree takes three years.
-After completing your qualification, you can apply for professional registration and start working immediately.
+After completing your qualification, you can start working immediately.

 Do counsellors need to be registered in Australia?

-Registration is not legally required, but it’s practically essential.
-Most employers require ACA or PACFA registration, and registration gives you access to professional indemnity insurance, ongoing supervision, and professional development.
-It also provides assurance to clients that you meet recognised standards of practice.
+There’s no legal registration requirement, but professional-body membership is close to essential in practice.
+Many employers expect it, and membership gives you access to professional indemnity insurance, ongoing supervision, and professional development.
+It also assures clients that you meet recognised standards of practice.

 Can I study counselling online?